 School of Visual Arts

-The School of Visual Arts was established as a professional school at Boston University in 1954.
-With a faculty composed of practicing professional artists, the School offers an intensive program of studio training combined with liberal arts studies leading to the Bachelor of Fine Arts (BFA), Master of Fine Arts (MFA), and Master of Arts (MA) degrees.
+The College of Fine Arts School of Visual Arts was established as a professional school at Boston University in 1954.
+With a faculty composed of practicing professional artists, the school offers an intensive program of studio training combined with liberal arts studies leading to the Bachelor of Fine Arts (BFA), Master of Fine Arts (MFA), and Master of Arts (MA) degrees.
 Programs are offered in painting, graphic design, printmaking, sculpture, and art education.
 Graduate admission is highly selective and limited class size ensures that students receive individual attention from faculty mentors.

 Required foundation courses offer an intensive foundation in the studio disciplines of drawing, painting, and 3-D sculptural work, with emphasis on composition, color, form, and time.
 This broad base of experience provides students with a solid introduction to the visual arts disciplines before they elect major areas of specialization and prepares students for future study or professional practice in art education, graphic design, painting, printmaking, and sculpture.
 Studio classes are limited in enrollment to ensure a high degree of student-faculty contact in the courses.
 Students are given the opportunity, through elective courses, to continue in other studio areas—printmaking, traditional and digital photography, book arts, ceramics, multimedia design, motion graphics, animation, and illustration—as well as in liberal arts studies.

 Visits from distinguished artists and lecturers as well as a widely varied program of exhibitions in the Boston University Art Galleries broaden and enrich each student’s educational experience.
 Student-run galleries—the Commonwealth Gallery and Gallery 5—provide undergraduate and graduate students with the opportunity to propose and present exhibitions.
 Professional development workshops on topics such as taxes for artists, grant writing, and documentation of work augment students’ courses and help prepare them for a professional life in the arts.

 Facilities available include a resource library, welding shop, wood shop, art education resource repository, and painting, drawing, printmaking, ceramics, artist book, and photography studios.